 This week we’re playing with pivots.
 No, we’re not talking fancy gadgets here..
-We’re going to learn how to make use of technical indicators called pivots when making our trades.
+We’re going to learn how to roll in the cash with pivots.
 Pivots play a crucial role as far as identifying support and resistance levels on the charts.
 They’re more like robots with the mentality of sniffer dogs as their job is to ascertain the overall trend direction of the market.

-So we’re going to breakdown the pivots three way.We’ll explain what pivots are.Then we’ll learn how to caculate the pivots, and finally we’ll learn how to trade the pivots.
+So we’re going to breakdown the pivots three way.We’ll explain what pivots are.Then we’ll learn how to calculate the pivots, and finally we’ll learn how to trade the pivots.

 What really are Pivots?